skube/ant-design/docs/spec/alignment.en-US.md

 <img class="preview-img" align="right" alt="example of colon alignment" src="https://gw.alipayobjects.com/zos/rmsportal/OaTkwGfGxRSFsvAlzZMq.png">

-Colon alignment(right-align) can encircle the content into a certain range.
-Users can infer where the chart is through the regular arranged colon so that the speed of filling in the chart can be speeded up.
+Colon alignment (right-aligned) can define the content to a certain range.
+Users can infer where the form is going from the regular arranged colons — speeding up the filling of the form.

 ---